 4. Check your electronics

 Unplug all equipment that's not going to be in use for a while, this includes the eftpos machines, cash registers, electronic displays, and televisions, just to name a few.
 Doing this will also save on your electricity bill.
-Whilst you are doing this, it is also a good time to check that your smoke detector is working properly.
+Now is also a good time to check that your smoke detector is working properly.
 This includes testing that the alarm works and changing the battery if required.

 The security measures here can be applied to businesses of all forms, whether they are currently operating (in any capacity) or not.
 Take the time to research exactly what your business needs to remain fully secured.
 Use accredited and verified security professionals to install all the required devices and check that it all works properly.
 Make frequent appearances at your storefront to show that it is still in use.
 And keep in touch with your neighbours, as they can also provide you with assistance if you need it.